-Exam board · SQA
+Exam board · Qualifications Scotland

 Quick reference

-Full name
+Former name

-Scottish Qualifications Authority
+Scottish Qualifications Authority (SQA), 1997 to February 2026

 Status

-Non-departmental public body of the Scottish Government
+Non-departmental public body of the Scottish Government, established by the Education (Scotland) Act 2025

 Region

-Scotland — sole national awarding body
+Scotland; sole national awarding body

 Qualifications